grapp-dev/stacks/docs/docs/inline.md

 title: Inline
 ---

-- use `Inline` to render a set of components in a row with equal spacing around them, wrapping onto multiple lines when necessary
-- `Inline` supports horizontal alignment of its children
+`Inline` renders a set of components in a row with equal spacing around them, wrapping onto multiple lines when necessary and it also supports the horizontal alignment of its children.
-- multiple `Inline` components can be nested to create more complex white space rules

 ### `space`